The HR Trends Reshaping the Workplace Right Now

 The world is constantly changing, and so is the way we do business.
 Here are some HR trends you can expect to see in the coming year.

-In the past couple of years, politically neutral companies have found themselves forced into taking public positions.
+In the past several years, politically neutral companies have found themselves forced into taking public positions — on social justice, DEI programs, immigration, and environmental policy.

 Because of the political landscape, HR is now the most important department at the office.
 This year, you might find yourself assisting your management team with big issues that affect your personnel, and creating new policies to address those issues.